ramedina98/torneo/README.md

 * B - Edit participant information (green button).
 * C - Delete a participant (red button).
 * D - Search for a participant using the search input, either by their name, tournament, or team name.
-* E -If you click on the name of the tournament in the table it will send you to a view where it will give you information about the tournament and who is part of it.
+* E - If you click on the name of the tournament in the table it will send you to a view where it will give you information about the tournament and who is part of it.

 :notebook: If the participant still has an outstanding balance due for payment of the tournament, it will be highlighted in red; once the indebtedness is settled, it will no longer be marked in red."